SPACE STUDIES INSTITUTE

 A recent resurgence of interest in Pulsed Detonation Engines (PDE) indicates airbreathing pulsejet research is alive and well (Ref.
 1).
 Some experts believe that PDEs are the short path to ultra-high performance supersonic and hypersonic acceleration engines of the future.

 The role of the high-power microwave beam in a pulsejet engine is as an external ignition/detonation energy source.
 The propulsive microwave beam is transmitted to a receiving antenna on the spacecraft, where it is focused directly into the HPM pulsejet engine (Fig. 1).
 The thrust surface is equipped with a “super-igniter array,” which consists of a large number of wires imbedded vertically into the surface.
 These wires act as dipoles and are tuned to the HPM wavelength.
-The igniter array brings about electrical air breakdown by acting as a spark plug in the air breathing pro
+The igniter array brings about electrical air breakdown by acting as a spark plug in the air breathing propulsion system.

 In this design, the engine is integrated with the receptive optics and spacecraft airframe – including propellant tank, pressurization and delivery system, as well as electronics, communications and control systems.
 Designs for a small “Lightcraft Technology Demonstrator” have been developed in connection with a recent government-sponsored advanced propulsion program based on lasers (Ref.
 2).
 A similar “ultralight” rnicrospacecraft can be developed for use with a lower power groundbased microwave boosting station (see Fig. 2).
 Liquid hydrogen would be used for the microwave-heated rocket propellant.